cloudfoundry/guardian/grootfs/README.md

 The `--without-mount` option exists so that GrootFS can be run as non-root.
 The mount information is compatible with [OCI container spec](https://github.com/opencontainers/runtime-spec/blob/master/config.md#example-linux).

-#### Disk Quotas & Drax
+#### Disk Quotas & Tardis

-GrootFS supports per-filesystem disk-quotas through the Drax binary.
-BTRFS disk-quotas can only be enabled by a root user, therefore Drax must be owned by root, with the user bit set, and moved somewhere in the $PATH.
+GrootFS supports per-filesystem disk-quotas through the Tardis binary.
+XFS disk-quotas can only be enabled by a root user, therefore Tardis must be owned by root, with the user bit set, and moved somewhere in the $PATH.

 ```
 make
-chown root drax
+chown root tardis
-chmod u+s drax
+chmod u+s tardis
-mv drax /usr/local/bin/
+mv tardis /usr/local/bin/
 ```

-Once Drax is configured, you can apply a quota to the rootfs:
+Once Tardis is configured, you can apply a quota to the rootfs:

 ```
-grootfs --store /mnt/btrfs create \
+grootfs --store /mnt/xfs create \
         --disk-limit-size-bytes 10485760 \
         docker:///ubuntu:latest \
         my-image-id